bansal-vasu/Nifty50_Dashboard_ELK/README.md

 ![Eleastic_dashboard](https://github.com/user-attachments/assets/d7b016c9-634e-4ca9-b661-2ac1606e24dd)

+**Applications of the Dashboard**
+ - **Trading Strategy Development:** Build trading strategies based on volatility, liquidity, and volume metrics.

+ - **Investment Decisions:** Use deliverable volume ratios to identify stocks with high investor interest.

+ - **Market Sentiment Analysis:** Assess trends over time to infer market sentiment and predict future performance.

+ - **Quantitative Modeling:** Use historical data to develop predictive models for stock price and volume movements.

 The **video below** highlights the dynamic and interactive capabilities of a dashboard developed using the ELK Stack (Elasticsearch, Logstash, and Kibana).
 It emphasizes how users can leverage a range of controls and filters to interact with the dataset in real time, making data exploration intuitive and efficient.

 By applying various filters—such as timestamps to focus on specific periods, geographic states for regional insights, and subcategories for granular analysis—the dashboard instantly updates to display data that matches the selected criteria.
 These filters ensure that users can narrow down vast datasets to pinpoint relevant information effortlessly.